pupilfirst/wd201-scripts/backend-dev-with-express/add-tests/README.md

 ## Text

 In this lesson, we will look into how to test the routes that we have created for our Todo web application.
-We first need to install a npm package `supertest` to help us with the testing.
+First, we need to install a npm package `supertest` to help us with the testing.
 We will install it as a development dependency.

 ```sh
 npm install -D supertest